 you will normally be able to claim a refund of your contributions, or

-you may be able to transfer your benefits to a new pension arrangement, or
+you may be able to transfer your benefits to a new pension arrangement.

+You don’t have to decide straight away but you should be aware that:

-you can delay your decision until you either re-join the L G P S, transfer your benefits to a new pension arrangement, or want to take a refund of contributions.
-A refund of contributions must be paid within five years of the date you left the Scheme (or by age 75 if earlier).
-Your LGPS administering authority will set a deadline by which you can elect to transfer out.
+a refund must be paid within five years of the date you left the Scheme (or by age 75 if earlier)

+if you do not claim the refund and you re-join the LGPS it will no longer be payable.
+The benefits will instead be added to your new pension account

+your LGPS administering authority will set a deadline by which you can elect to transfer out.
+If you don’t elect to transfer by the deadline you will only be able to claim a refund of contributions (unless you re-join the LGPS).

 Refunds of contributions